This guide explains how to connect devices to nRF Cloud.

 AT%CMNG=1, you see a value only for type 0 (CA certificate).
-This is expected, as you are not flashing a new CA certificate.
+This is expected, as you are not provisioning a new CA certificate.

-KEYGENcommand uses the default value, the nRF9160's UUID, for the
+KEYGENcommand uses the default value of the nRF9160's UUID as the

 CNin the credential.
 If you are using a different device ID or MQTT client ID, update your

 KEYGENcommand is a base64-encoded CBOR object.